 For prisoners that have been placed on a safety order as a result of problematic behaviour (eg. violent /abusive /bullying) or concerns for the safety of the prisoner or for an extended period, consideration must be given to whether the prisoner should be managed under an Intensive Management Plan.
-Refer procedure - Intensive Management Plans.
+Refer standard operating procedure - Intensive Management Plans.

-Deputy Commissioner, Custodial Operations
+Acting Deputy Commissioner, Statewide Operations